german-one/uni_deque/README.md

 In addition th the general functions which can be used for any kind of data, the library contains functions that are already specialized for basic types (characters, integers, floating points) and null-terminated strings (char* and wchar_t*).

-Functions for data processing contain key word that explain their purpose:
+Function names for data processing consist of key words that explain their purpose:
 - Push
   - add a new element at the beginning or end of the list
 - Insert